OLD PEAK GROUP

 8. Changes to this Privacy Statement

-We may modify this Privacy Statement from time to time to reflect current privacy practices.
+We may modify this Privacy Statement from time to time without prior notice to you to reflect current privacy practices.
 When we make changes to this Privacy Statement, we will revise the "updated" date at the top of this Privacy Statement.
 We encourage you to periodically review this Privacy Statement, which will be made available on our website, www.oldpeakgroup.com, to be informed about how we are protecting your information.

 We are committed to protecting the online privacy of your personal information.
 If you have questions or comments about our administration of your personal information, please contact us at email@example.com.
 You may also use this address to communicate any concerns you may have regarding compliance with our Privacy Statement.